On a generalization of affinoid varieties: Bornological groups

-The other statements have similar proves, so we do only the first one as an example.
+The other statements have similar proofs, so we only give explicit proof of the first one as an example.
 Let $f:G \to H$ be a bounded homomorphism of bornological groups and $\Ker f$ be the kernel of $f$ in the algebraic sense.
-Then for any homomorphism $\phi: G' \to G$ such that $f \circ \phi = 0$ there exists a unique map $\psi: G' \to \Ker(f)$ such that the diagram
+Then, for any group homomorphism $\phi: G' \to G$ such that $f \circ \phi = 0$ there exists a unique map $\psi: G' \to \Ker(f)$ such that the diagram

 commutes, where $k$ is the canonical morphism.
-Now, if we ask that all maps are bounded we see that the request that $k \circ \psi$ is bounded for any bounded homomorphism $\phi$ is satisfied when $\Ker f$ has the bornology induced by the inclusion $\Ker f \rhook G$, as we saw in the previous section when we discussed the inclusions of bornological sets. \end{proof} \end{prop}
+Now, if we ask that all maps are bounded we see that the request that $k \circ \psi$ is bounded for any bounded homomorphism $\phi$ is satisfied precisely when $\Ker f$ has the bornology induced by the inclusion $\Ker f \rhook G$ because of the characterization of regular monomorphism of bornological sets we gave so far, before definition \ref{defn:regular_mono}. \end{proof}

+Thus, $\bBorn(\bAb)$ is complete and cocomplete and the forgetful functor $\bBorn(\bAb) \to \bAb$, from the category of bornological abelian groups to the category of abelian groups, commutes with all limits and colimits.

 We recall that, in general, a morphism $f: G \to H$ in an additive category with kernels and cokernels is called \emph{strict} if the induced morphism $\overline{f}: \Coim u \to \Im u$ is an isomorphism.